-While living on campus at Binghamton you'll feel like you are at a small college as you enjoy the resources of a nationally-acclaimed university.
+While living on campus at Binghamton you'll feel like you are at a small college as you enjoy the resources of a nationally acclaimed university.

-All students in the BAP Program will reside in residential communities offering break housing, which is campus housing that offers flexibility and support for students arriving earlier than official move-in days and students requiring housing during semester breaks and holidays.
-The three residential communities that have break housing are: College-in-the-Woods, Newing and Mountainview.
-Learn more about our Residential Communities>
+All students in the BAP Program will reside in residential communities offering break housing, which is campus housing for students arriving earlier than official move-in days and students requiring housing during semester breaks and holidays.
+Only students officially enrolled in the BAP Program while attending SUNY Broome are eligible to live on campus.

 What to bring -- check out this helpful checklist.